 The best art is that which keeps us returning to it over and over.
 It’s vital to explore your own tastes and interests when deciding to purchase art and to identify your passion.
 Resist pressure to conform to the art world’s latest trends and adopt “curious detachment” when considering “rising stars” in the market.
 Look at works that would normally fly past your radar as a way to re-affirm your tastes and proclivities.

 What is informing your interest in the work?
 Does it resonate with personal beliefs, causes and passions?
 Is it probing issues to illuminate alternate ways of understanding?
 Is it pushing aesthetic and artistic boundaries?
-With motivations and interests identified and preferred periods, styles and mediums understood, a collecting strategy can start to be articulated.
+Once you have identified your motivations and interests and gained some understanding of the periods, styles, and mediums, you can begin to articulate your personal collecting strategy.

 Tip 2: Know who made the work.